eneuwirt/eneuwirt/README.md

 - ⚡ Fun fact: ...
 -->
 - :de: I live near Munich, Germany
 - :dog: I love pets and pet-projects.
-They help me in my daily professional and privite life
+They help me in my daily professional and private life
 - 🔭 I’m currently working on a cost management system for indirect materials (yes, it is my hobby)

 ## 🛠 My badge area